rsx-utoronto/rsx-rover/rover/science/scripts/microscopecam_docs.md

 1. `python3-opencv` opencv = open-source computer vision, used for accessing the camera feed

 2. `ros-noetic-cv-bridge` converts opencv feed to ros message

+3. `v4l-utils` is used for finding the correct camera ID

 ## 2. Connect camera